fedxa/RPF_pipeline/README.md

 histogram with color-marked selected lengths is saved in `wig/{sample}_Length.pdf`.
-Then, for each of the lenght individually the metagene distribution of the starts of the reads relative to the start of the nearest OFR is plotted in `wig/{sample}_Asiteshifts.pdf`.
+Then, for each of the lenght individually the metagene distribution of the starts of the reads relative to the start of the nearest OFR is plotted in `wig/{sample}_Asiteshifts.pdf`, that is P-site codon.
-(_TODO:_ is it A or P sites? recheck the terminology.)
 Then, the corrsponding offset into the read is taken, which leads to the resulting bedgraph files.

 However, if this fails, it is possible to create the *MANUAL_SHIFTS_FILE* with the sete of the read lengths and shifts for